William Bonner (newscaster): Personal life

 Bonner met Fátima Bernardes when they were the main newscasters of SPTV in 1986; they married in 1990 and had triplets: Beatriz, Laura, and Vinicius in 1997.
 They announced their separation on 29 August 2016, via Twitter.
 In September 2018, he married his then-girlfriend Natasha Dantas, a physical therapist.
 The couple lives in Rio de Janeiro.

 In 2009, Bonner released a book, Jornal Nacional: Modo de Fazer, a tribute to the 40 years of the Jornal Nacional, where he reveals the making of the show.
+He is a São Paulo FC fan.